sadalsvvd/stocker/PRD.md

 2. Environment variable changed from `EOD_HISTORICAL_DATA_API_KEY` to `EODHD_API_KEY`
 3. OHLCV type expanded to include adjusted values for all OHLC prices
 4. Using duckdb-async instead of duckdb
-5. Currently using dotenv (should be removed for Bun)
+5. Using dotenv for environment variables
 6. CLI not yet implemented - currently library-only

 ## Overview